 Born in Boston, Massachusetts, Laura Young began studying ballet at the age of six.
 By the time she was 12 years old, it was recommended that she advance her training by studying with E. Virginia Williams, the founder of Boston Ballet Company.
 Young was invited to join the Company at just thirteen years old.
 Promoted to principal dancer in 1965, Young began a long tenure in that capacity, dancing leading roles in classical, contemporary and modern ballets.

-She danced lead roles in Giselle, The Nutcracker, Coppelia, Sleeping Beauty, Cinderella, Romeo and Juliet, La Sylphide, Les Sylphides, Swan Lake, Raymonda, A Midsummer Night’s Dream, La Fille Mal Gardee, Don Quixote, Pas de Quatre, Napoli, Flower Festival at Genzano, Esmeralda, Le Corsaire, and Graduation Ball.
+Leading roles include Giselle, The Nutcracker, Coppelia, Sleeping Beauty, Cinderella, Romeo and Juliet, La Sylphide, Les Sylphides, Swan Lake, Raymonda, A Midsummer Night’s Dream, La Fille Mal Gardee, Don Quixote, Pas de Quatre, Napoli, Flower Festival at Genzano, Esmeralda Pas de Deux, Le Corsaire Pas de Deux, and Graduation Ball.
 Young danced the title role of “Kitri” opposite Rudolf Nureyev in his staging of Don Quixote, both in Boston and on tour throughout the United States, Mexico, France and Italy.
 In 1981, she performed as Odette-Odile in Swan Lake at the London Coliseum, also with Mr. Nureyev.
-In 1980 she had the honor of being the first American ballerina to perform in the People’s Republic of China after the Cultural Revolution, in Ron Cunningham’s Cinderella.
+In 1980, she had the honor of being the first American ballerina to perform in the People’s Republic of China after the Cultural Revolution, in Ron Cunningham’s Cinderella.